felixfontein/acme-compact/README.md

 **PLEASE READ THE SOURCE CODE!
 YOU MUST TRUST IT WITH YOUR PRIVATE KEYS!**

-The code is based on acme-tiny by Daniel Roesler, which can be found at https://github.com/diafygi/acme-tiny.
-I used a Python 3 adjusted version by Collin Anderson as a base (available at https://github.com/collinanderson/acme-tiny as branch py3).
+The code is based on acme-tiny by [Daniel Roesler](https://github.com/diafygi/), which can be found at [GitHub](https://github.com/diafygi/acme-tiny).
+I used a Python 3 adjusted version by [Collin Anderson](https://github.com/collinanderson/) as a base (available [here](https://github.com/collinanderson/acme-tiny/tree/py3) as branch `py3`).

 The main reason why I created this version is that it is more modular; in particular, it allows to run this script on another machine than the webserver!